Spotify criticised for ‘tasteless’ One Direction remarks made by AI Wrapped podcast

 “This year, we’re celebrating the 30th anniversary of my album, Merry Christmas,” she continued.
 “I hope you enjoy listening to it and I can’t wait to share new music with you soon.
 Happy Holidays.”

-“Bad lighting and a red lip have you all thinking this is AI??” she wrote on X/Twitter.
-“There’s a reason I’m not a fan of either of those things!”
+“Bad lighting and a red lip have you all thinking this is AI??” she wrote on X. “There’s a reason I’m not a fan of either of those things!”

 Join our commenting forum